2019 FALL FESTIVALS

 Wine lovers, rejoice!
 This annual Grapevine festival is the largest wine festival in the Southwest.
 Sip on all kinds of Texas wines while exploring Downtown Main Street’s unique shops, listening to live tunes and even stomping on grapes.
 Although there’ll be vino a-flowing, this fest isn’t just for adults—kiddos will love the carnival and midway!

 Held in the heart of Irving’s Heritage District, this annual fest celebrates the city’s hometown feel with live music, a car show, craft market and even a Hot Sauce Fest.
-Different events happen each day, so be sure to check their calendar to see what’s in store before heading out!
+Different events throughout the day, so be sure to check their calendar to see what’s in store before heading out!

 Even though I’m in my early 20’s, I feel like a kid whenever I’m at this fest!
 It’s magical watching a field of hot air balloons rise up from the ground, and even more magical to ride in one.
 Yep, that’s right — they’ll have tethered air balloon rides along with live music, activities for the kiddos and Saturday night fireworks!
 It’s Plano Balloon Festival’s 40 year anniversary, so you know that they’ll be going all out.

 When a festival has a cattle drive, you know it’s a real Texas town tradition!
 Channel your inner cowboy and celebrate the spirit of the west in Old Town Lewisville with a marketplace, fair food, live music and kids zone.